 The PLAR Office can also provide you with the contact details of who you must contact (usually the Program Coordinator), to submit your PLAR Application Form and determine your eligibility for PLAR.

 Your Program Coordinator will have a discussion with you about your prior learning experience to determine your eligibility for PLAR.
 It is advisable to complete the PLAR Self-Assessment Form prior to any discussion with your Program Coordinator.

-The PLAR Self-Assessment Form will allow you to identify your skills, knowledge and abilities against the learning outcomes of the course, and assist you in to making an informed decision about pursuing PLAR.
+The PLAR Self-Assessment Form will allow you to identify your skills, knowledge and abilities against the learning outcomes of the course, and assist you in making an informed decision about pursuing PLAR.
 You will need access to the course outline and learning outcomes in order to fill this document in.

 Contact PLAR@georgebrown.ca to request a PLAR Self-Assessment Form template.